simransachar/commentAPIcode/README.md

 ### 4. <a name="4"></a>Update Comment
 ####
 To update comment - Comment Text and Comment ID needs to be send via HTTP POST method.
 All the scores will be calculated and send via Response.
+<b>Note: </b> It is important to update the API database for comment text in order to update correct  Scores for a comment.

 | Name   | Values and Notes           |